 The new Accord is lower and wider, and that hunkered-down stance requires more ducking to get in and out than it used to, though it's far from a back- (or deal) breaker.
 We found the front seats comfortable, helped by the four-way lumbar support that is standard on all but the base trim.
 Slide into the rear seat and you are greeted with plenty of legroom, though the low roof results in limited headroom for taller folks.

 It may not look like it from the outside, but the trunk is more spacious than before.
 However, we were disappointed by the exposed wires and cheap lining material we found there.

-The standard Honda Sensing suite of advanced safety and driver-assistance features is standard.
-It includes forward-collision warning, automatic emergency braking, lane-keeping assist, adaptive cruise control, and auto high beams.
-Models with the manual transmission have automatic emergency braking, which some other automakers don’t provide.
-Unfortunately, blind-spot warning and rear cross-traffic alert are not part of Honda Sensing, although they are standard on the EX trim and above.
+Commendably, the Honda Sensing suite of advanced safety and driver-assistance features is standard.
+It includes forward-collision warning, automatic emergency braking, lane-keeping assist, adaptive cruise control, and automatic high beams across the board.
+Unfortunately, blind-spot warning and rear cross-traffic warning are not part of Honda Sensing, although they are standard on the EX trim and above.

 The Accord is nimble and adept in the corners.
 While it isn't overtly sporty, the Accord has very capable handling, with well-controlled body roll.
 The steering is appropriately weighted and provides some feedback which contr...